Brian Kelly (American football coach): 2023 season

 Kelly and the Tigers started the 2023 season with a #5 ranking in the AP Poll.
 LSU dropped the season opener to #8 Florida State 45–24.
 LSU won three consecutive games before losing to #20 Ole Miss 55–49.
 Following another three-game winning streak, which saw LSU defeat previously-undefeated Missouri 49–39, the Tigers lost 42–28 to Alabama.
 The Tigers finished out the regular season with another three-game winning streak to set up a ReliaQuest Bowl matchup with Wisconsin.
 LSU defeated Wisconsin 35–31 to give Kelly a 10–3 finish to the 2023 season.

 2024 season

 Kelly entered his third season as the Tigers head coach with LSU ranked 13th in the preseason AP Poll.
 He lost his third season opener with the Tigers to the USC Trojans 27–20.
 He led the team to a 8–4 regular season mark, which included a win over Ole Miss.
 The Tigers defeated Baylor in the Texas Bowl 44–31.

 2025 season

 On October 26, 2025, Kelly was fired as head coach at LSU, a day after the Tigers lost at home to Texas A&M, 49–25.
 LSU had begun the season with 5–3 record overall and a mark of 2–3 in SEC play.
 Frank Wilson, the team's associate head coach and running backs coach, was appointed interim head coach.
 Kelly finished his tenure at LSU with a record of 34–14 in four seasons.

+After LSU

+Kelly did not find a new coaching job for 2026, though he expressed his desire to "stay in the game" in a March radio interview.
+During the offseason, he worked as an unofficial recruiting advisor for various teams like Memphis.
+Such roles were unpaid and he was not formally part of their coaching staffs.

+He was reported to be spending the 2026 season as an analyst and color commentator for CBS Sports' college football coverage.